docxology/mdkv/paper/mdkv_paper.md

 - Tracks: `commentary`, `revision` alongside `primary`.
 - Flow: reviewers annotate in `commentary`; change summaries accrue in `revision`; public exports omit commentary; internal exports include it for audit and coaching.
 - Benefit: clean public artifacts with rich internal discourse and governance trails.
+- Notes: treat `revision` as append‑only; include date stamps for traceability.

 ### 11.3 Developer documentation with synchronized code listings